Why Events?

 Data Structure:

-Emitted after successful tool discovery from HTTP or stdio MCP server.
+Emitted after successful tool discovery from HTTP or stdio MCP server with complete tool metadata and token consumption.

 Data Structure: